Recidvst/eslint-plugin-import-order-aesthetic/README.md

 ### `order-import-by-length`

-Organise import statements aesthetically by ordering them according to line length.
+Organise import statements aesthetically by ordering them according to line length and then alphabetically.

 ### `order-require-by-length`

-Organise require statements aesthetically by ordering them according to line length.
+Organise require statements aesthetically by ordering them according to line length and then alphabetically.

 ---